vedantpandey/airbnb-clone/README.md

-A frontend clone of airbnb website made using Reactjs
+A Frontend clone of airbnb website made using Reactjs